halprin/macos-sign-package-notarize/README.md

 Sign, package, and notarize macOS binaries.

 This action will...
-1. Sign the specified binary.
+1. Sign the specified binaries.
-2. Put the signed binary, along with any extra files, into a DMG disk image.
+2. Put the specified files into a DMG disk image.
 3. Sign the DMG disk image.
 4. Notarize the DMG disk image.